 2008 – The AWBA executed Resolution 2008-1 establishing a long-term storage credit replacement account for Fourth Priority mainstream Colorado River M&I users.

 2010 – The AWBA executed Resolution 2010-1 to establish the procedures for on-River contractors to enter into an agreement with the AWBA for firming.

 2014 – The Legislature authorized the AWBA to purchase long-term storage credits created by others.
 Credits may be purchased after all available excess CAP water supplies have been scheduled for storage.

 2014 - The “Recovery of Water Stored by the Arizona Water Banking Authority: A Joint Plan by AWBA, ADWR and CAP” is released.
 The recovery plan describes the methods for future recovery of AWBA long-term storage credits.

-2015 – The Legislature extends CAWCD’s authority to levy and collect the ad valorem water storage tax within its three-county service area beyond 2016 to 2030.
+2015 – The Legislature extends Central Arizona Water Conservation District's (CAWCD) authority to levy and collect the ad valorem water storage tax within its three-county service area beyond 2016 to 2030.

 2015 – The AWBA and Gila River Indian Community entered into an intergovernmental agreement establishing the annual procedures to ensure the State’s firming obligations to the Community are satisfied.